openhab/openhab-docs/administration/console.md

 | Linux Manual Install      | /opt/openhab2/userdata/etc/               |
 | Synology NAS              | /volume1/@appstore/openHAB2/userdata/etc/ |

-### Change the Password
+### Changing the Password

 The password is contained in the **users.properties** file, located in one of the [directories above](#console-settings-files-and-directories).
 By default, line with the password contains the text `openhab = `, followed by the current password or password hash.

-#### Prior to Logging In
+#### ...Prior to Logging In

-Before logging in to the console for the first time, the default password is stored in cleartext.
+Before logging in to the console for the first time, the default console user/password is stored in cleartext.

 `openhab = habopen`, where `habopen` is the password.